 - Pain and suffering: Although this damage does not have an obvious dollar value, victims can still be compensated for this intangible loss.

-These are just a few of the most common damages motorcycle accident victims can pursue as part of a personal injury claim.
-A Gainesville motorcycle accident attorney can advise on the full amount of compensation injured bikers can claim.
+These are just a few of the most common damages motorcycle collisions victims can pursue as part of a personal injury claim.
+A Gainesville motorcycle collision attorney can advise on the full amount of compensation injured bikers can claim.

 Why Motorcyclists Are at Risk by Left-Turn Drivers